thinkinglabs/citcon-europe-2019-ghent/README.md

 - [Etablissement Max](http://www.etablissementmax.be/) at Goudenleeuwplein next to the [City Pavilion](https://visit.gent.be/en/see-do/city-pavilion): the place to be, at 4PM they are full.

+Where to find Chocolates?

+- Fou de Chocolat at Kouter: little shop next to the Delhaize where you can buy all flavours of chocolate (lots of dark).
+- Notenboetiek Salon Magelein at Mageleinstraat: the other store of Fou de Chocolat selling all sorts of nuts in combination with chocolat.
+You find here [mendiants](https://en.wikipedia.org/wiki/Mendiant) and coffee beans coated with dark chocolat.

 ## Accomodations